-The Department of Speech-Language-Hearing Sciences faculty are involved in myriad projects outside of Minnesota.
+The Department of Speech-Language-Hearing Sciences faculty is involved in myriad projects outside of Minnesota.
 They have traveled to several countries in Asia and Europe, and there has been some work with children from South Africa.
-Here are some testimonies to their involvement outside the states.
+Here are some testimonies of their involvement outside the states.

 "This past fall I signed on behalf of the department Memoranda of Agreement with Hallym University in Korea and with Shanghai Jiao Tong University in China.
 The goal of these agreements is to begin talks about future collaborations in research and exchanges in teaching.
 I envision opportunities for faculty and students with these collaborations."

 "I have an active collaboration with researchers at the University of Malaya in Malaysia.
 We are working on studies related to understanding physiological mechanisms that influence amplification outcomes for individuals with hearing loss.
 I am also a dissertation committee member for a student in the Department of Biomedical Engineering at the University of Malaya."